radicalDilettante/expired-waynechi.dev/posts/variable_declaration_in_javascript_modules.md

 What object is variables, declared in top-level scope of modules, assigned to?

 When variables is declared, it is assigned to a property of LexicalEnvironment component in execution context.
-In global context, LexicalEnvironment refer the global property.
-The variables in top-level scope of modules are assigned to LexicalEnvironment like any other execution contexts.
+The variables in top-level scope of modules are also assigned to LexicalEnvironment like any other execution contexts, but not global object like global variable.
+Only global variable is assigned to the global object, and then LexicalEnvironment refer the global object.

 ---